cmsc426/cmsc426.github.io/pano.md

   <div class="figcaption"> Fig. 8: Final Panorama output. </div>
 </div>

 <i>Come up with a logic to blend the common region between images while not affecting the regions which are not common.</i> Here, common means shared region, <i>i.e.</i>, a part of first image and part of second image should overlap in the output panorama.
-Describe what you did in your report.
-You CAN NOT use any built-in Matlab function or third party code to do this.
+Describe what you did in your report. **Feel free to use any built-in Matlab function or third party code to do this.**

 <p style="background-color:#ddd; padding:5px"><b>Note:</b> The pipeline talks about how to stitch a pair of images, you need to extend this to work for multiple images.
 You can re-run your images pairwise or do something smarter.</p>
 Your end goal is to be able to stitch any number of given images - maybe 2 or 3 or 4 or 100, your algorithm should work.
 If a random image with no matches are given, your algorithm needs to report an error.